bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-The creating the card looks like a really long function, but it\'s very sequential.
-And basically we\'re going to create a **div** and set the **class** to **card**, create an image **tag**, set the **alt** attribute on the image tag.
-And then if the photo\'s provided, we\'re going to set that source to whatever the **URL** is.
-If it isn\'t, well, we\'ll use the default photo and then assign that to the image element on the **DOM** that we just created.
-And then we\'ll create a **div** element.
-So basically, we\'re creating the elements manually or having JavaScript create them, to create these elements here.
+The creating the card looks like a really long function, but it&apos;s very sequential.
+And basically we&apos;re going to create a **div** and set the **class** to **card**, create an image **tag**, set the **alt** attribute on the image tag.
+And then if the photo&apos;s provided, we&apos;re going to set that source to whatever the **URL** is.
+If it isn&apos;t, well, we&apos;ll use the default photo and then assign that to the image element on the **DOM** that we just created.
+And then we&apos;ll create a **div** element.
+So basically, we&apos;re creating the elements manually or having JavaScript create them, to create these elements here.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->